hironaokato/Hirossel/README.md

 Print area: 170(dim) x 270(Z)mm

-Effector(carriage)is compatible with Huxley Extruder and its Hotend or Genkei Extruder and its Hotend.
+Effector(carriage)is compatible with Huxley Extruder and its Hotend and Genkei Extruder and its Hotend.

 ------------------------------------------------------------------